mpearcy13/2021IoTIntro/README.md

 2. Open **IoT Core**
 4. Open **Manager** then click on **Things**
 5. Create a new Thing (Single Thing)
+  1. Add **Unnamed Shadow** and remove welcome to IOT messages from Desired and Reported states.
-6. Create a certificate (One-click certificate creation)
+7. Create a certificate (One-click certificate creation)
-7. Download the certificates
+8. Download the certificates
     * A certificate for this thing
     * A private key
     * Root CA for AWS IoT
-8. Select your Device Policy that was created in previous step.
+9. Select your Device Policy that was created in previous step.

-## Activate Certificate
+## Activate Certificate & Attach Policy
 1. Open **Thing** under Manage in **IoT Core** console
 2. Click on **Security**
 3. Open the assigned certificate
 4. From the action menu, choose **Activate**
+5. Attach a policy to the certificate.

 ## Update Project and load your ESP32
 1. Open the Project in Visual Studio